 BIG RAPIDS – Students are back and the campus is bustling at Ferris State University, where officials are reporting another record fall enrollment.

-"As Ferris celebrates its 125th anniversary of providing educational opportunities, these enrollment numbers are an exceptional start to the year," said Fritz Erickson, Ferris provost and vice president for Academic Affairs.
-"Strong enrollment growth system wide demonstrates Ferris is offering courses that will prepare the future leaders of Michigan who in turn will help invigorate the state's economy."
+“These enrollment numbers are an exceptional start to the year,” said Fritz Erickson, Ferris provost and vice president for Academic Affairs.
+“Strong enrollment growth system wide demonstrates Ferris is offering courses that will prepare the future leaders of Michigan who in turn will help invigorate the state’s economy.”